Trondheim toll scheme

 Trondheim Toll Scheme or Trondheim Package (Trondheimspakken) was the result of that in the 1980s politicians and road authorities in Trondheim Municipality, Norway wanted to accelerate the investments in roads and motorways around the city through an investment package and toll scheme to ease construction and generate more funds.
-Between 1991 and 2005, there were more than 20 toll plazas throughout the city that help finance the new roads.
-Toll plazas will still remain east of the city at least until 2012.
+Between 1991 and 2005, there were more than 24 toll plazas throughout the city that helped financed the new roads.
+The cities Oslo and Bergen also introduced toll rings in the late 1980s and early 1990s, part of the history of toll roads in Norway.

-The toll collection is administrated by Trøndelag Veifinans.